formlio/forml/docs/project.rst

 Evaluation Strategy
 """""""""""""""""""

-Definition of the :doc:`model evaluation strategy <evaluation>` for both the development and production :doc:`lifecycles <lifecycle>` provided as the :class:`project.Evaluation <forml.project.Evaluation>` descriptor.
+Definition of the :ref:`model evaluation strategy <evaluation>` for both the development and production :ref:`lifecycles <lifecycle>` provided as the :class:`project.Evaluation <forml.project.Evaluation>` descriptor.

 .. code-block:: python